- When Do Kids Become Adults In Parents’ Eyes

 So, while a 16-year-old may be deemed competent enough to make certain decisions, they may not be mature enough to make the best decisions or even to understand the consequences of those actions fully.

 Ultimately, the law recognizes and accounts for these differences as kids under a certain age cannot be tried as adults.
-(Age of criminal responsibility varies state by state.)

 The Change in Social Aspects Of Adulthood